12.2. Starting Logical Replication

 • Creating the subscription data in the system catalogs pg_subscription and pg_subscription_rel.

-• (By Default) Requesting the creation of the replication slot on the publisher to manage this logical replication.
+• (By default) requesting a replication slot on the publisher to manage logical replication.

-To deal with these tasks, the subscriber performs the following sequence:
+To perform these tasks, the subscriber executes the following sequence:

-1. The postgres process that issues ‘CREATE SUBSCRIPTION’ establishes a connection with a walsender.
+1. The postgres process issuing ‘CREATE SUBSCRIPTION’ establishes a connection with a walsender.

-2. The postgres process interacts with the walsender to perform the following:
+2. The postgres process interacts with the walsender to:

-• Retrieve the target table’s schemas and OIDs to ensure structural compatibility.
+• Retrieve target table schemas and OIDs to ensure structural compatibility.

-3. The postgres process inserts the subscription data into the system catalogs ‘pg_subscription’ and ‘pg_subscription_rel’.
+3. The postgres process inserts the subscription data into ‘pg_subscription’ and ‘pg_subscription_rel’.

 4. The Publisher terminates the walsender process.